Some have described them as the Corps of Engineers of Islamic

 international capital markets and conduct business in U.S. dollars.

-He believes that this type of sanction has a “resididual effect” that
+He believes that this type of sanction has a “resididual effect”

-United States as a terrorist sponsoring organization as well.
+by the United States as a terrorist sponsoring organization as well.

-That is one powerful tool, and it will hit some of the world’s biggest
+That is one powerful tool, and it will hit some of the world’s

-oil companies head on.
+biggest oil companies head on.

 U.S. officials are not yet commenting officially on the proposed

-designation, but unofficially have been telling reporters that the move
+designation, but unofficially have been telling reporters that the

 “Time is short,” one administration official told me.